Activities

 • Are there any international standards for regulation of political finance?

-• How is transparency and accountability of institutions linked with political finance?
+• How transparency and accountability of institutions is linked with the political finance?

 • What are the main tools to combat corruption?